 How Marital Assets Are Divided In Pennsylvania

 In Pennsylvania, if divorcing spouses are unable to agree on how to split their marital assets and tackle debt division, the court will make decisions based on an “equitable distribution” model.
-Despite its moniker, the equitable distribution model does not automatically presume that all assets and debt should be divided in half.
+Despite its moniker, the equitable distribution model does not automatically presume that all assets and debts should be divided in half.

 - The length of the marriage